abbas-taher/the-4-ways-to-group-sum-count-spark-snippets/README.md

             (idB,(3,18))
             (idC,(1,7))

-In this example the sale values are mapped and counted (similar to word count) then both the values and the count are totaled separately.
+In this example the sale values are mapped to a tuple for counting purposes (similar to word count) then both the values and the counts are totaled separately with a reduceByKey operation.

 ## Example 3: Using DataFrames with groupBy and agg operations